 Joint Task Force-Bravo History

 U.S. and Honduran forces have conducted combined training exercises as early as 1965.
 At the request of the Honduran government, the size and number of those exercises increased in 1983.

-Fully established in August 1984, JTF-Bravo was created to exercise command and control of U.S. Forces and exercises in the Republic of Honduras, and is a subordinate command of the United States Southern Command (USSOUTHCOM).
+Fully established in August 1984, JTF-Bravo was created to exercise command and control of U.S. forces and exercises in the Republic of Honduras, and is a subordinate command of the United States Southern Command (USSOUTHCOM).
 Before being designated JTF-Bravo in 1984, this task force was known as JTF-11 and then as JTF-Alpha.

-JTF-Bravo consists of five major supporting commands:
+JTF-Bravo consists of three major supporting commands:

 - 612th Air Base Squadron (612th ABS): operates a day and night, all-weather C-5 capable airfield, and provides base operations support, air traffic control, weather, crash fire rescue, logistics and civil engineering support to JTF-Bravo and theater-wide USSOUTHCOM operations.